 There are critical considerations you should be aware of when your family needs to consider a nursing home, assisted living, or in-home care for a loved one.
 There are equally significant considerations when planning for the future potential need for long-term care.

 The Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, has established a reputation for providing experienced, compassionate and effective legal counsel to clients facing Medicaid-related legal concerns throughout Michigan.
 We know Michigan Medicaid laws.

-Michigan Medicaid planning attorneys Nancy C. Nawrocki and Lisa H. Beatty have helped countless clients qualify for Medicaid and avoid depleting their entire estate in paying for home health care, nursing home care, assisted living care, or other health care.
+Michigan Medicaid planning attorney Nancy C. Nawrocki has helped countless clients qualify for Medicaid and avoid depleting their entire estate in paying for home health care, nursing home care, assisted living care, or other health care.

 Michigan Medicaid Laws

 Medicaid programs are governed by state legislatures.
 While each state's program receives federal funding (in addition to state funding), each state has distinct rules regarding asset spend-down, eligibility requirements, penalty provisions, payback provisions and much more.
 Therefore, it is critical to hire a Brighton elder law attorney who is fluent in Michigan's constantly evolving Medicaid laws.

 Just because a Medicaid planning strategy was effective in another state — or Michigan just a few years ago — does not mean it will be an effective strategy in your situation under current law.
 You need an attorney who is dedicated to Michigan Medicaid eligibility and asset preservation.

 Protect Your Michigan Home from an Estate Recovery Claim

 All state Medicaid programs have an estate recovery provision, a payback provision, that entitles the state to recover for benefits provided once the beneficiary or beneficiary's surviving spouse has died.
 With the cost of nursing home care, assisted-living care, in-home care and other services provided, the state's claim can quickly deplete the entire estate, leaving nothing for the decedent's loved ones.